kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

 ### Install minikube

-Run the command lines below to install the latest version of Minikube.
+Run the command lines below to install the latest version of minikube.
 If you are looking for a specific version, refer to the [Kubernetes: Minikube releases](https://github.com/kubernetes/minikube/releases) page.